Explicit Semiclassical Resonances from Many Delta Functions: Introduction

 \section{Introduction}

 We investigate the resonances of a semiclassical quantum system in one dimension.
 Resonances $z \in \mathbb{C}$ generalize bound state eigenvalues to potential functions where energy eventually dissipates at infinity.
-The real and imaginary part of $z$ respectively gives the decay and oscillation of waves $u(x,t)$ \cite{dyatlov_zworski}.
+The real and imaginary part of $z$ respectively give the oscillation and decay of waves $u(x,t)$ \cite{dyatlov_zworski}.
 The semiclassical approximation $h\rightarrow 0$ is appropriate for large or high energy particles.
 A general goal is to find how the geometry of a potential function $V(x)$ determines the resonances.

 Specifically, we consider scattering off multiple thin barriers in one dimension, modeled by Dirac delta functions: